InfuseAI/ArtiVC/docs/content/en/_index.md

 ---

 {{< columns >}}
-### ArtiV (Artifact Versions) is a version control system for large files.
+### ArtiVC (Artifact Version Control) is a version control system for large files.

 **rsync** is an ssh-based tool that provides fast incremental file transfer.<br>
 **Rclone** is a rsync-like tool for cloud storage.<br>
-**ArtiV** is like Git for files versioning and like Rclone for cloud storage.
+**ArtiVC** is like Git for files versioning and like Rclone for cloud storage.

 <--->
 [![asciicast](https://asciinema.org/a/XP7AWyrCszebm1KuF3PcYfnRK.svg)](https://asciinema.org/a/XP7AWyrCszebm1KuF3PcYfnRK?autoplay=1)